Package 'socviz'

 Description

 A dataset containing an extract from the General Social Survey.
 See http://gss.norc.org/Get-Documentation for full documentation of the variables.
-This data contains the same variables as 'gss_sm', but for all available years from 1972-2016.
+This data contains many of the same variables as 'gss_sm', but for all available years from 1972-2024.

 Usage